hhatch/dormms/README.rst

 ******************************************************************************************
-DORMMS - Database of Reproducible Models and Molecular Simulations
+DORMMS - Data Of Reproducible Models and Molecular Simulations
 ******************************************************************************************

 DORMMS contains model and molecular simulation results from open-source software that are reproducible.
 All results are organized by model and then technique and contain the BASH or Python scripts necessary to install, run and analyze the software.
-Select results are further documented and displayed graphically as part of GORMMS (Graphics of Reproducible Models and Molecular Simulations).
+Select results are further documented and displayed graphically as part of GORMMS (Graphical Overview of Reproducible Models and Molecular Simulations).

 .. note::